zwave-js/node-zwave-js/CONTRIBUTING.md

 ## Do you want to contribute device configuration files?

 Thanks, just go ahead and open a PR!
-Please make sure to follow about our [standards and contribution guidelines for configuration files](https://zwave-js.github.io/node-zwave-js/#/config-files/contributing-files).
+Please make sure to follow our [standards and contribution guidelines for configuration files](https://zwave-js.github.io/node-zwave-js/#/config-files/contributing-files).

 ## Do you want to help out with a PR?